rwandi-ctf/ctf-writeups/seetf2023/onelinecrypto.md

 is as "short" as possible, i.e. minimize the abs of all the values

-this is definitely not totally correct but i havent fully figured it out
+This is definitely not totally correct but I havent fully figured it out

 anyways we can try to get LLL to help us find $x_i$ for us to make the total $\pmod{13^{37}}$ as close as possible to 0.

-usually to minimize $ax_1 + bx_2 + cx_3$ you can use the matrix
+Usually to minimize $ax_1 + bx_2 + cx_3$ you can use the matrix

 $$
 \begin{bmatrix}